Medium/snowflake/README.md

 | 4         | Reliable leader        | Large team or milestone       |
 | 5         | Leader of leaders      | Entire organization           |

+Each milestone should build upon everything from all the levels below it.
+For example, a milestone 3 rating implies all of the skills and behaviors of milestones 1 and 2 as well.

 The examples provided in the tool are intended as an illustration -- not necessarily a checklist, and certainly not an exhustive list.
 When in doubt, use the chart above to give grounding to an evaluation.

-Each milestone should build upon everything from all the levels below it.
-For example, a milestone 3 rating implies all of the skills and abilities of milestones 1 and 2 as well.
+Having abilities that are _current_ does not necessarily require recent experience.
+Some engineers may not have worked on SQL for several years, but could still pick up a SQL task tomorrow at their previous level of proficiency; they should continue to be rated at their previous level of proven ability.
+Other engineers may be rusty after not using a skill for several years; they should be adjusted downward to match their current abilities.

+Demonstrating a milestone _consistently_ means that there have been no significant lapses during the last several months.
+No one is ever 100% perfect, but proving proficiency requires consistency.
+Many people will occasionally or sporadically demonstrate a level of proficiency one or two levels higher than they can produce reliably.

 For most tiers, the ratings of a well balanced team should form a normal distribution with a mode of around 2.5.

 ##### Tiers & Levels

-Each tier earns a salary increase, while each level earns a new title:
+Each tier earns a base salary increase, while each level earns a new title:

 | Level | Maker Track Title            | Manager Track Title        |
 |:-----:|:-----------------------------|:---------------------------|